Legal Advice

 This section outlines the employer’s responsibilities for processing and protecting the employee’s personal data, covering:

-Employer’s responsibilities under GDPR
+• Employer’s responsibilities under UK GDPR and the Data Protection Act 2018

 In the event of a breach of discipline or responsibility, it’s important that employees understand their rights and procedures, including: